 personal belongings from studio embedded in plaster

 Belongings accumulated over two years are sorted by color (white, blue, orange, brown, black, red) and frozen in plaster time capsules.
-As part of the installation, a book situated nearby catalogs the ephemera within each brick and describes moments when each object in the block changed colors.
+As part of the installation, labels situated nearby catalog the ephemera within each brick and describe moments when each object in each block changed colors.
 For example, a piece of a book with black text fades completely to white from repeated trampling or a clear piece of hot glue accidentally sits on a window sill for months and when found, has yellowed.
 Permanence is contrasted with transience, transformation, and entropy.
-Seemingly insignificant moments and “trash” are elevated into vehicles to hold personal interactions, memories, and the residue of a lived experience.
+Seemingly insignificant moments and “trash” are elevated into vehicles to hold personal interactions, memories, and the residue of a life.

 photograph of work at Washington College (photographs from Washington College taken by Julie Wills)